IDog

-The iDog was a robot dog toy designed and manufactured by Sega Toys.
-An iDog figure receives input from an external music source, such as an MP3 player, and will light up and "dance" to the music's rhythm.
+The iDog (stylized as i-Dog) is a robot dog toy designed and manufactured by Sega Toys.
+An iDog figure receives input from an external music source, such as an MP3 player or iPod, and will light up and "dance" to the music's rhythm.
 It is marketed as the eDog in Germany, Italy and the Netherlands.

 Basic iDog

-The iDog reacts to music from an external source, such as an external speaker or through a direct connection to a music source such as an MP3 player.
-It features seven flashing LED lights on its face and has the ability to 'dance' to the beat of the music by intermittently wiggling its ears and shaking its head.
+The iDog reacts to music from an external source, such as an external speaker or through a direct connection to a music source such as an MP3 player or iPod.
+It features seven flashing LED lights on its face and has the ability to "dance" to the beat of the music by intermittently wiggling its ears, moving its foot and tilting its head around.
 It also has a number of switches on its nose, head and tail which allow it to react to user input.
-It has various emotions (which change based on user interaction) that provide different color patterns on its LED lights.
+It has various "emotions" (which change based on user interaction) that provide different color patterns on its LED lights.

 The iDog began shipping worldwide between March and April 2005.
 The iDog comes in several colors including white, black, pink, red, lime green, blue, a tiger print, and a dalmatian print.
-Decorative clothing for the iDog has been released, including feet-warmers, ear-warmers and scarves.
+Decorative clothing for the iDog has been released, including feet-warmers, ear-warmers and scarves, as well as carry-along handbags.